qsharp-community/qsharp-community.github.io/_posts/2020-06-02-qsharp-python-linux.md

   - blog
 tags:
   - contributed-post
+  - installation
-  - visual-studio
+  - python
   - documentation
 ---

-I'm Olivia, I'm a quantum computing researcher at [TRIUMF](https://www.triumf.ca/) in Vancouver, Canada.
+I'm Olivia, I'm a quantum computing researcher at <a href="https://www.triumf.ca/" target="_blank">TRIUMF</a> in Vancouver, Canada.
 I work with nuclear and high-energy physicists on finding problems in their domains that might benefit from quantum computing.
 I do a lot of programming for my own research projects in quantum circuit synthesis/optimization and tomography.
 I also love writing, working with students, and teaching - especially teaching scientists from other fields about how quantum computing works.

-I recently got started with the QDK to contribute to development of a new library for Q# about [quantum RAM](https://github.com/qsharp-community/qram).
+I recently got started with the QDK to contribute to development of a new library for Q# about  <a href="https://github.com/qsharp-community/qram" target="_blank">quantum RAM</a>.
 However, I ran into a few issues during the installation process.
 Turns out they were easily fixable, but I had to slightly tweak the commands from the installation guide and the sequence of tweaks is not written in full anywhere.
 One of our goals for developing the qRAM library is to fully document the process, to help others develop libraries of their own.
 So here I've compiled everything together for the next person who might run into similar issues.

 Thanks to Chris Granade and Sarah Kaiser for helping me debug!

 ------------------

 My machine is running Ubuntu 19.10.
 I have no prior experience with anything .NET, so I started installation from scratch.
-I followed these [installation instructions](https://docs.microsoft.com/en-us/quantum/install-guide/pyinstall) for getting set up to develop with Q# in conjunction with Python and Jupyter notebooks.
+I followed these <a href="https://docs.microsoft.com/en-us/quantum/install-guide/pyinstall" target="_blank">installation instructions</a> for getting set up to develop with Q# in conjunction with Python and Jupyter notebooks.

 ###  Step 1